Rational people quickly become emotional about parking, and staunch conservatives turn into ardent communists.

-When I first visited Disney World with my family, I was amazed by the monorails.
-I’ve never seen anything like it.
+When I first visited Disney World with my family as a child, I was captivated by the monorails.
+I had never seen anything like it.
 A highway in the sky that could take me pretty much anywhere in the parks.
-I didn’t need a car, I didn’t need a license, I didn’t need mom or dad to bring me, and I didn’t need to ride my bike on the shoulder of a highway, a perilous journey.
+I didn’t need a car, I didn’t need a license, I didn’t need mom or dad to bring me, and I didn’t need to ride my bike on the shoulder of a highway.
 All I had to do was walk to a nearby station and get on the monorail.
 For a boy from south Louisiana, it was my first experience with a well thought out public transit system, and I loved it.
 It was freedom.

 monorail at Disney

 It made me think about my grandmother, who lived in New Orleans at the time, and how we once took the streetcar, something that you did because it was a novel thing to do and not for practical reasons.
 A crumbling piece of history.
 She’d tell me stories of her as a teenager taking the streetcars around the city with her friends.
 It made me angry, since from my perspective I was under house arrest as a kid without a car.
-The monorail and walkability of Disney’s parks are one piece in a larger system that makes Disney a magical place.
-Walt Disney had an even grander vision for EPCOT, specifically.
-The monorail was going to be one piece of a larger transit system, built for people, not cars.
+The monorail and walkability of Disney’s parks are one small piece that makes Disney a magical place.
+Walt Disney had an even grander vision for EPCOT, a vision he never was able to fully realize after his death in 1966.
+A larger transit system was planned, built for people, not cars.
 Cars would be used for longer, extended trips, and roads in the city would be underground, leaving the surface for people.

 walt's vision for EPCOT

 It was going to be the city of tomorrow.
-The strange thing was that hearing my grandmother’s stories, and sitting on the monorail, in a futuristic city for today’s standards built in the 1970s, made me wonder what the hell happened.
+Remembering my grandmother’s stories, while sitting on the monorail, in a futuristic city for today’s standards but built in the 1970s, made me wonder what the hell happened.
 What happened to the city of tomorrow, I asked myself.
 Why can’t I go anywhere safely without a car?

 American cities were originally built for pedestrians, given the fact personal cars weren’t owned by everyone.
-Neighborhoods had corner stores, restaurants, bars, etc., owned by families who lived upstairs, and people went to those stores because they were easily accessible.
-You’d cross paths on the street with your neighbor on the way to work and chat.
-City streets were designed to make it easy for pedestrians to get from point A to B easily, and many cities developed street car systems when walking or biking wasn’t practical.
+This meant density was a critical part of designing and building cities.
+It naturally led to neighborhoods with corner stores, restaurants, bars, and other mixed uses, owned by families who lived upstairs.
+People went to these places because they were easily accessible.
+They’d cross paths on the street with their neighbor on the way to work and chat.
+City streets were designed to make it easy for pedestrians to get from point A to B easily and spend their money along the way.
+When walking wasn’t practical, you could bike and many cities developed street car systems when walking or biking wasn’t practical.

 Los Angeles before cars

-Everything about the city’s planning was centered around the idea that it was going to be inhabited by people going from place to place living their lives.
-To many urban Americans in the 1920s, the car and its driver were tyrants that deprived others of their freedom.
-Having the requirement for our cities and towns to be walkable and dense naturally made them conducive to people having a sense of community.
-You’d have interactions with all walks of life on the city streets.
-Something that is a rarity today.
-I’d argue having less of these types of interactions has led to the the divisions we have in our country.
+A central assumption of a cities planning was that it was going to be inhabited by people.
+Even when the automobile came on the scene in the 1920s, many Americans considered the driver to be a tyrant that deprived others of their freedom and rights.
+Having a requirement for cities and towns to be walkable and dense naturally made them conducive to people having a sense of community.
+Interactions with all walks of life on the city streets were more common, a rarity today.
+I’d argue having less of these types of “weak” social interactions can partly be attributed to the the divisions and mental health declines in our country today.
+A 2014 study showed the importance of weak social ties on our overall happiness.
 Having walkable cities also meant exercise was built into our daily lives.
 A gym membership wasn’t a requirement to safely walk.
 You didn’t need a treadmill or track to exercise, going nowhere.
 It was just part of daily life.
-The lower rates Americans walk relative to other countries, is one thing attributing to higher rates of obesity and other health risks.
+The lower rates Americans walk relative to other countries, attributes to higher rates of obesity and other health risks.

 Chart